emoses2-umbc/Lab4_Moses/README.md

-# Lab 4: Inter Summation
+# Lab 4: Integer Summation

 This lab takes in a file in C and stores integers in an array.
 In assembly, we add up all the numbers and store the result for the C program to print the sum.